justeattakeaway/pie/apps/pie-docs/src/components/text-input/overview/overview.md

 {% notification {
   type: "warning",
-  message: "This is the suggested pattern for development, this functionality, if required is handled by pillar engineers'."
+  message: "This is the suggested pattern for development.
+This functionality, if required, is handled by pillar engineers."
 } %}

 When using the payment method, the specific card icon will appear as soon as the system detects the type of card entered by the user.